microsoft/TypeScript-wiki/Breaking-Changes.md

 It may be fulfilled with any type (eg, `string` or `number`), so it was incorrect to allow.
 If you encounter this issue, either constraint your type parameter to `object` to only allow object types, or compare against `{}` instead of `object` (if the intent was to allow any type).

-Trailing commas on rest parameters are not valid JavaScript, and the syntax is now an error in TypeScript too.

 # TypeScript 2.8